Meet the Principal Investigator

 Anthony Davis, Ph.D.

-Anthony Davis, Ph.D. received a Bachelor of Science in biochemistry and a Bachelor of Science in microbiology from the University of Oklahoma in 1999.
-He attended graduate school at UT Southwestern Medical Center (UTSW) and earned a Ph.D. in cell and molecular biology under the mentorship of Marc Mumby, Ph.D., in the Department of Pharmacology.
+Dr. Davis received bachelor of science degrees in both biochemistry and microbiology from the University of Oklahoma in 1999.
+He attended graduate school at UT Southwestern Medical Center (UTSW) and earned his Ph.D. in cell and molecular biology under the mentorship of Marc Mumby, Ph.D., in the Department of Pharmacology.
 His graduate research focused on the role of protein phosphatase 2A in regulating the early steps of DNA replication.

-Dr. Davis did his postdoctoral research under the guidance of David J. Chen, Ph.D., in the Department of Radiation Oncology at UTSW.
+Dr. Davis performed postdoctoral research under the guidance of David J. Chen, Ph.D., in the Department of Radiation Oncology at UT Southwestern.
 There, he investigated the cellular response to DNA double-strand breaks (DSBs).
 In particular, he focused on examining the role that the DNA-dependent protein kinase complex plays in modulating DSB repair pathway choice.

 Lab Members